 When you use a VPN connection, it appears to systems on campus that you are also on campus - you will have a UCB IP address instead of the one you have at home (through your Internet Service Provider).
 The VPN offers a way for authorized users to 'tunnel' in to the campus network, to access UCB resources normally not available from home machines, bypassing any port blocking at the campus border.
 Note: traffic is encrypted from your workstation through the network to the VPN concentrator hardware at UCB, but at that point the traffic is un-encrypted and sent out over the campus network.
 (If you are using software like ssh, your traffic on the campus network remains encrypted.)

-Cisco VPN Client Installation
+Cisco VPN Client Installation for Berkeley Desktop machines

 For more information on getting started with the VPN client see the Knowledge Base Article #KB0010294.